Californium: History

 To identify and separate out the element, ion exchange and adsorsion methods were undertaken.
 Only about 5,000 atoms of californium were produced in this experiment, and these atoms had a half-life of 44 minutes.

 The discoverers named the new element after the university and the state.
 This was a break from the convention used for elements 95 to 97, which drew inspiration from how the elements directly above them in the periodic table were named.
-However, the element directly above #98 in the periodic table, dysprosium, has a name that means "hard to get at", so the researchers decided to set aside the informal naming convention.
+However, the element directly above element 98 in the periodic table, dysprosium, has a name that means "hard to get at", so the researchers decided to set aside the informal naming convention.
 They added that "the best we can do is to point out [that] ... searchers a century ago found it difficult to get to California".